-PPE, Equipment etc Required to Further Control Residual Risks Competence and Supervision Significant Hazards PPE/Equipment Required PPE/Equipment Required The people carrying out the activity should be competent by means of training knowledge and 1.
+PPE, Equipment etc Required to Further Control I Residual Risks Competence and Supervision Significant Hazards PPE/Equipment Required PPE/Equipment Required The people carrying out the activity should be competent by means of training knowledge and 1.
 Coming into contact with water Appropriate life jacket /PFD experience to safely carry out all aspects.
 However it is recognised that not all members will have 2.
 Slips, trips and falls Non-slip footwear. achieved that level of competence.
-Supervision of inexperienced members and members of the 3.
+Supervision of inexperienced members is therefore essential to 3.
 UV from sunlight Appropriate sailing clothing, or wet suit/dry suit.
 Wear a suitable hat that protects the face and neck.
-High protection factor sunscreen (15 SPF or higher) which is water and sweat resistant public on an experience water sports session is therefore essential to ensure the specified safe working practices have been adopted.
+High protection factor sunscreen (15 SPF or higher) which is water and sweat resistant ensure the specified safe working practices have been adopted.
 If the people carrying out the activity are unsure of their ability to safely perform it or if they encounter unexpected hazards, they must stop and seek advice from an experienced club member before restarting.
 4. Sailing in cold/wet environment Wet suit or dry suit.
 Or appropriate sailing waterproofs Thermally insulated waterproof gloves/sailing gloves Warm Hat 5.
 Contact with chemicals See COSHH assessment for petroleum 6.
+Use of power tools (eg Strimmer) See COSHH assessment for petroleum Stout footwear, gloves, ear defenders, eye protection 7.
+Use of flares n/a 8.
 Falling overboard from Safety boat Kill cord to be used at all times.
+9. Boom coming into violent contact with head Consider wearing suitable head protection, eg watersports helmet and/or using gybe preventer, padding on boom